Nicholas-Lin/Capital-One-Summit/README.md

 I decided to go back to basics with vanilla Javascript.
 As soon as I did this, I started making measurable progress.
 Although JS frameworks/libraries can be extremely powerful and help clean up code, I found that they abstracted away a lot of code, which made it difficult for me to understand what was happening behind the scenes.
 This is why I used vanilla Javascript with the occasional use of JQuery and Axios for modifying HTML and making API requests respectively.

-This challenge was an amazing experience to really push myself and see how much I can accomplish in as short as a week.
-I overcame that fear of working with data and feel a lot more comfortable in working between different languages for one project.
-Up until this point, I don't think I've had a class really push me like this or work with anything but C/C++ or assembly.
+This challenge was an amazing opportunity that made me really push myself to see what I could accomplish with a fundamental understanding of CS in a two week time frame.
+I have learned so much from working with these different languages, and I still have a long way to go as a developer.
+Overall this challenge was very fun and I enjoyed working on this project - thank you!